 On failure or if the NEF receives an error code from the PCF, the NRF or the MB-SMF, the NEF shall take proper error handling actions, as specified in clause 5.20.7, and respond to the AF with an appropriate error status code.
 If the NEF received within an error response a "ProblemDetails" data structure with a "cause" attribute indicating an application error, the NEF shall relay this error response to the AF with a corresponding application error, when applicable.

-*** Next Change ***

-5.19.5.1 General

-This clause specifies the application data model supported by the MBSTMGI API.
-Table 5.19.5.1-1 specifies the data types defined for the MBSTMGI API.

-Table 5.19.5.1-1: MBSTMGI specific Data Types